d-xo/untrustix-git/readme.md

 # repo layout

+Builds are written to a tree in the index clients only pull diffs for recent commits clients can prune history using partial clone

 ```
 /log -> append only merkleised log of build results
 /results -> flat directory of filter specs for merkle brances for each output